Diplomatic & Official Visas for Djibouti

 Applicants must submit the following documents:

-• Official Invitation Letter – From Djiboutian authorities or an international organization.
+• Official Invitation Letter: From the Djiboutian authorities or an international organization.

-UN officials and representatives of international organizations must provide an official letter from their organization confirming their mission to Djibouti.
+UN officials and representatives of international organizations must provide an official letter confirming their mission to Djibouti.

 Step 3: Submit the Application

-– Ministry of Foreign Affairs (for in-country applications).
+• The Ministry of Foreign Affairs (for in-country processing)

 Step 4: Pay the Visa Fee (If Required)